vigiloauth/vigilo/docs/user_guide/identity/endpoints/client_handler/client_registration.md

   }
 }
 ```
-**Note:** If no scopes are provided during client registration, VigiloAuth Server defaults to the `oidc` scope.
+**Note:** If the client registers with scopes, they are REQUIRED to use those scopes in subsequent requests.

 ---